Our People

 FELLOWS

-Workshop supports full and part-time Policy Fellows who formerly worked in the administration to develop projects advancing federal action for worker rights.
+Workshop supports full and part-time Policy Fellows who formerly worked in the administration to strengthen and advance policies for worker rights

 Shilpa Phadke